EKUCSC308/im-server/README.md

 request.setValue("Bearer <jwt>", forHTTPHeaderField: "Authorization")
 ```

+#### Checking if a user is signed in to the app
+When the app boots, it should check its session storage for a `jwt`.
+Remember, an authentication token is required to be sent with each request to the API, so if a `jwt` doesn't exist in session storage, we should assume the user is logged out and show the login/register view.

-#### Logging out
+#### Signing out of the app
-When the user logs out of the app, the JWT should be removed from the app's session storage.
+Simply delete the `jwt` from session storage.
+The user will have to login again to get a new token.

 ## Errors
 Successful HTTP requests usually return a `200` status code.
 Unsuccessful requests return a non-`200` status code, indicating an error has occurred.